The CIBIL score plays a significant role in determining your creditworthiness for any type of credit, be it a loan or a credit card.

-The credit score or CIBIL score is a numeric representation of all the credit information included in the CIBIL Credit Information Report (CIR).
-The credit report has the details of the loan/credit accounts held in your name, your credit repayment history, and other basic personal details.
+The credit score is a numeric representation of all the credit information included in the CIBIL Credit Information Report (CIR).

-Do We Need PAN Card Details to Check the CIBIL Score?
+Do You Need a PAN Card to Check the CIBIL Score?

-A PAN Card is not mandatory to check your CIBIL credit score.
+A PAN Card is not mandatory to check your CIBIL score.
 Your other identity proof like voter ID, passport number, or driver’s license, is good enough to get the credit score and credit report.
-However, PAN Card is a common document that identifies you with a unique PAN Card number.
-Additionally, it is associated with all types of financial and banks accounts of most people.
-It is a mandatory document while applying for a loan or credit card from banks and other financial institutions.
+However, PAN Card is a common document that identifies you with a unique number and is associated with all types of financial and bank accounts of most people.
+It is also a mandatory document while applying for a loan or credit card from banks and other financial institutions.

 Using your PAN Card to check your credit score makes it easier for the credit bureaus to locate your details efficiently with the assurance that your PAN Card will not be used for any other purpose other than locating your credit information and authenticating it with the help of other associated details.

 Steps to Check CIBIL Score by Using PAN Card

 - Visit CIBIL’s official website https://www.cibil.com/

 - Click the ‘Get Your Credit Score’ button which is on the top right of the page

 - Or, you can directly visit https://www.cibil.com/creditscore/ directly

 - Enter details like your full name, date of birth and gender